LuridSorcerer/pokemon-stadium-2-randomizer/README.md

     No. Please keep a backup copy of your original ROM.

 * What's next?

+	* Code reorganization (um, ever heard of folders?)
+	* Dump wxWidgets and do a CLI version, reintegrate GUI after it's done

 	* Randomize remaining leagues and second rounds.
 	* Randomize Pokemon nicknames